a02436729/BIOL3070-peasley/kp-musicandpainfinaldraft.md

     ## mean difference
     ##       -1.117647

+Table 2.
+Paired t-test with results for music group.

 # DISCUSSION/CONCLUSION

-Our results show statistical evidence suggesting that music leads to a greater decrease in pain after subjects listened to music.
-The control exhibited moderate correlation for the pink noise to affect pain levels in the positive direction, meaning that there may be evidence suggesting that pink noise increased pain.
-The treatment group showed a strong statistical significance, rejecting the null hypothesis that music does not affect pain sensation.
-Furthermore, there was a greater mean difference that was in the negative direction for music, reflecting a visible decrease in the average reported pain levels in patients.
+Our results show statistical evidence suggesting that music leads to a greater decrease in pain after subjects listened to it.
+The control treatment exhibited moderate correlation between pink noise and pain levels, meaning that there may be evidence suggesting that pink noise increased pain.
+The treatment group showed strong statistical significance, allowing us to reject the null hypothesis that music does not affect pain sensation.
+Furthermore, there was a more negative mean difference for the music group, reflecting a visible decrease in the average reported pain levels in patients.

 ## Interpretation of 1st analysis (box plots)

-The first box plot analysis, comparing the before and after with both control and music, shows a slight increase in pain level for the control treatment and a decrease for the music treatment.
+The first box plot analysis (fig. 1), comparing the before and after with both control and music, shows a slight increase in pain level for the control treatment and a decrease for the music treatment.
 This combined plot allows for an overall comparison betwen the 2 groups both pre and post treatment and provides a broad visual summary of the data.

-The second box plot focuses on the control treatment, showing pain levels before and after.
-Pain levels increased after the controlntreatment, suggesting the control treatment does not only fail to reduce pain levels, but may have been associated with an increase in pain levels post-treatment.
+The second box plot (fig.2) focuses on the control treatment, showing pain levels before and after.
+Pain levels increased after the control treatment, suggesting the control treatment does not only fail to reduce pain levels, but may have been associated with an increase in pain levels post-treatment.

-The third box plot compares the post-treatment pain levels of the control and music groups.
+The third box plot (fig.3) compares the post-treatment pain levels of the control and music groups.
 Pain levels after the music treatment are noticeably lower than that of the control treatment, supporting the hypothesis that music provides analgesic effects and reduces pain levels compared to the control treatment.

 ## Interpretation of 2nd analysis (paired T-tests)

-The paired t-test for the control group assessed whether pain levels changed from before and after the control treatment.
+The paired t-test for the control group (table 1) assessed whether pain levels changed from before and after the control treatment.
 The mean difference was positive (0.47), and indicates a slight increase in pain levels after the treatment.The resulting t-value of 1.92 and p-value of 0.072 determined that the change was not statistically significant and that the increase in pain was likely not an effect of the treatment, but likely due to random chance.

-The paired t-test for the music group also assessed whether pain levels changed before and after treatment, but between before and after music treatment.
+The paired t-test for the music group (table 2) also assessed whether pain levels changed before and after treatment, but between before and after music treatment.
 The mean difference was negative (-1.117), and indicates a decrease in pain levels post treatment.
 The resulting t-value of -3.082 and p-value of 0.0071 both indicate that the decrease in pain levels is statistically significant and it is highly unlikely that it was due to random chance.
-These results support the hypothesis that music has an analgesic effect and leads to lower post-treatment pain levels.
+These results support the hypothesis that music has an analgesic effect and leads to lower post-treatment pain levels. –End of interpretation–

-Although our evidence supports our hypothesis, we faced limitations in our research.
-The major limitation was each person’s interpretation of pain because of each individual’s personal experiences and pain tolerances.
-A way to reduce the effects of this is to use a visual pain scale, such as the “Wong-Baker FACES Scale” that can provide a visual reference point to help patients determine pain levels on a scale that could be more universal.
+Although our evidence supports our hypothesis, we faced several limitations in our research.
+The main limitation was each person’s interpretation of pain, because individual’s personal experiences and pain tolerances vary.
+One way to reduce the effects of the variability is to use a visual pain scale, such as the ‘Wong-Baker FACES Scale’ to provide a visual reference point to help patients determine pain levels on a scale that could be more universal.
 Additionally, the experiment utilized data from only 20 patients.
 Future research may benefit from a larger sample size in order to achieve more concise data.

-The results of this experiment promote further research into finding ways to relieve pain in patients presenting with a Fibromyalgia diagnosis, specifically utilizing music as a therapy method.
+The results of this experiment promote further research into finding ways to relieve pain in patients presenting with a Fibromyalgia diagnosis, specifically music-based therapy methods.
 Further research should compare both different forms of “noise” (white, brown, etc.) and multiple music genres to other methods of pain reduction, such as medication or physical/talk therapy.
 Regardless, because of the idiopathic cause of this disease, the evidence showing decreased pain from music is a step towards a more comfortable future in patients who have this diagnosis, as they may find affordable and effective methods